Difference-in-Differences Designs: A Practitioner's Guide: 2 2 2x2 DiD designs

-We discuss how to generate empirical evidence about the plausibility of parallel trends below, but new theoretical findings about treatment choice behaviors or selection mechanisms also inform the plausibility of parallel trends.\footnote{In fact, some of the earliest economic research on DiD methods examined exactly these questions \citep{Ashenfelter1985, Heckman1985}.} These results explicitly connect DiD to behaviors, they provide grounding for stories about why a given DiD analysis is plausible (or not), and they discipline empirical tests of parallel trends.
-A full review of this literature is outside the scope of this paper, but some helpful broad themes emerge.\footnote{For details on selection models and outcome models that are consistent with parallel trends see \citet{Ghanem2023, Marx2024}; \citet{Chabeferret2015} applies these arguments to earnings dynamics.} For instance, a trade-off exists between the information the agents who choose treatment know and how they act on it, and the time-series properties of untreated potential outcomes.
+We discuss how to generate empirical evidence about the plausibility of parallel trends below, but new theoretical findings about treatment choice behaviors or selection mechanisms also inform the plausibility of parallel trends.\footnote{In fact, some of the earliest economic research on DiD methods examined exactly these questions \citep{Ashenfelter1985, Heckman1985}.} These results explicitly connect DiD to behaviors, they provide grounding for stories about why a given DiD analysis is internally valid (or not), and they discipline empirical tests of parallel trends.
+A full review of this literature is outside the scope of this paper, but some helpful broad themes emerge.\footnote{For details on selection models and outcome models that are consistent with parallel trends, see \citet{Ghanem2023} and \citet{Marx2024}; \citet{Chabeferret2015} applies these arguments to earnings dynamics.} For instance, a trade-off exists between the information the agents who choose treatment know and how they act on it, and the time-series properties of untreated potential outcomes.
 At one extreme, consider someone who knows $Y_{i,t}(0)$ before and after treatment and can opt into or out of treatment based on it.
 Parallel trends can only hold in this case if, other than common shifts for every unit, $Y_{i,t}(0)$ is constant \citep{Ghanem2023}.
 In our Medicaid example, neither of these conditions---that state legislatures in 2013 knew their 2014 untreated mortality rates or that untreated mortality rates would all have shifted in parallel---is plausible.
 The opposite extreme is when treatment timing is random, in which case parallel trends holds without any time-series restrictions.
 Yet, in this case, DiD is not necessary, and more efficient estimators exist \citep{Roth2023c}.
-Against the political and economic backdrop of the early 2010s, the claim that state choices about expanding Medicaid were random is also implausible.
+Against the political and economic backdrop of the early 2010s, it is clear that Medicaid expansion decisions were not random.